ara-foundation/app/README.md

 This page is dedicated for the open-source maintainers.
 If you are not, then for better perspective read from the maintainers point of view.

-CascadeFund is the socialization layer on top of the GitHub repository.
+Ara is the socialization layer on top of the GitHub repository.
-All communication with the devs, user requests, contributors regarding your project move to the CascadeFund.
+All communication with the devs, user requests, contributors regarding your project move to Ara.

-In the cascadefund collaboration is gamified.
+In Ara collaboration is gamified.
 All activities, such as message replies, roadmap planning, issue reading turns into a 2 click tasks that affects the rating.
 Most of the ratings comes from the collective tasks that equally affects all parties.
 So rating shows how a person works with other people and with what kind of people and projects.
 If it doesn't work, then there are always fork who could solve it.

 To avoid the bots, and to save your scarce time, for all user's necessary work, for socialization put a paywall.
-Ask them to raise an issue on cascade fund, that will turn for you to 2 click task, speeding up user satisfaction.
+Ask them to raise an issue on Ara, that will turn for you to 2 click task, speeding up user satisfaction.

 We don't charge anything, all goes to you, and to the packages you use in the cascading manner.
 In return you get the rating power to pass their paywall, and scarce time.
 Join to the group of the libraries, favorite languages.
 Raise the issues, and features you want.
-And in CascadeFund it's satisfying, because for your peers its also a two click.
+And in Ara it's satisfying, because for your peers its also a two click.

 We are just started, and keep the core features.
 Slowly adding more peers and more features.
 Want to increase some features, put the rating votes in the issue, that affects mutual rating by passing the paywall.

-This is the frontend of the CascadeFund.
+This is the frontend of Ara.

 ### Terminology